ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 <summary><b>(Click to expand)</b></summary>

 ### Overview

-The purpose of this phase was to examine malware delivery artifacts identified during the Weaponization stage and determine how the malicious payload reached the target.
+The purpose of this phase was to examine malware delivery artifacts identified during the **Weaponization** stage and determine how the malicious payload reached the target.

 ### Step‑by‑Step Walkthrough

-I queried threat intelligence sources for the hashes of the malware identified in the Fortigate and Sysmon logs:
+I queried threat intelligence sources for the hashes of the malware identified in the Fortigate and Sysmon logs from **Objective 3, 4, and 5**

 ```spl
 index=botsv1 hash=* OR file_name="MirandaTateScreensaver.scr.exe"